pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 em questão são obrigados a pertencer ao conjunto de valores que constituem o domínio subjacente.

-Item.
 26. Leia o texto a seguir.

 Software components are built using a programming language that has a limited vocabulary an explicitly defined grammar and well-formed rules of syntax and semantics.
 At the